-The best way to get around central Sydney is by public transport, but to see the sights further away from the city, a hire car is the quickest and easiest option.
+The best way to get around the city is by public transport, but to see the sights further away from the city, car sharing in Sydney is the quickest and easiest option.

 Sydney is a big city and at peak hour traffic can be very heavy.
 Avoid driving at peak times – between 7am and 9am, and between 4pm and 7pm – to beat the worst of the traffic.
 If you do need to travel during the morning or evening peak, allow plenty of extra time.

 If you’re not familiar with driving in Sydney, there are a few road rules you should brush up on before you get behind the wheel: